steven-lu-liferay/demo-adts/product-publisher-tabbed-view/README.md

 <ul>
 	<i>Some CSS rules are using Dialect Theme variables.</i>
-	<i>Need Font Awesome CSS classes for the download button.
+	<i>References Font Awesome CSS classes for the download button.
 An alternative is to change the download button to a Clay Icon.</i>
 </ul>